Primal-dual and dual-fitting analysis of online scheduling algorithms for generalized flow-time problems: A framework for primal-dual algorithms

 \subsection{Online GCP with general cost functions}

 In this section, we consider the fractional GCP and we will show that there is an optimal primal-dual algorithm for it.
-The following is a linear relaxation of the problem and its dual.
+The following is a linear relaxation of the problem.